top of page

 Split screen using a game and a visual in speech therapy

-Split-Screen with Language Activities
+Language Activities

 BOOKS AND BOOK COMPANIONS!
 It's pretty much a given that you're going to want to reference the book while completing companion activities, amiright?
-I pair books on Epic! or YouTube read alouds with no-print book companions (such as this set of Little Red Hen Boom Card activities) on the regular.
+I pair books on Epic! or YouTube read-alouds with no-print book companions (such as this set of Little Red Hen Boom Card activities) on the regular.

 Teletherapy activity using split screen between book companion and story

 My middle schoolers and I love traveling the country’s national parks in our sessions by pairing live webcams on the National Park Service website with this comprehension and vocabulary resource or this digital guidebook.
-I find that adding webcams or videos about the topic really makes the content more relevant!
+I find that adding webcams or videos about the topic makes the content more relevant!

 Using split screen in teletherapy to target language with older students

 I'm sorry if I've talked about this in a million other posts, but Epic or Fail video clips from the Ellen Show are a wonderful activity for so many goals!
-I pair the YouTube videos with a quick and easy-to-use companion.... you can find it in my email subscriber freebie library!
+I pair the YouTube videos with a quick and easy-to-use companion... you can find it in my email subscriber freebie library!

 Using split screen in teletherapy for a pragmatic language activity

 Last but certainly not least, AAC!
 Can I tell you a little secret?
 Even though this is my 7th year as a teletherapist, implementing AAC via teletherapy is still a challenge for me.
-But Angela at The Speech Serenade wrote this blog post about how to successfully use AAC with a student in teletherapy!
-Sooo helpful.
-Light bulb moment times 100.
-As Angela discusses, you may be able to utilize the student's actual AAC software with another activity....using what else?
-SPLIT-SCREEN!

 I could go on and on.
 There are a million different combinations of activities that you could utilize in teletherapy, but hopefully, this gets your wheels spinning.
-Split-screen may seem like just a simple little tech hack, but it is such a valuable tool to add depth to your activities by individualizing them, expanding upon them, and providing adding additional supports as needed.
+Split-screen may seem like just a simple little tech hack, but it is such a valuable tool to add depth to your activities by individualizing them, expanding upon them, and providing additional support as needed.

 📌 Got a speech therapy board on Pinterest?
 SAVE the love ❤️

-3,503 views0 comments
+3,767 views0 comments

 POSTS BY CATEGORY